Proclaiming truth ministries

 Empowering Women to Rein with Grace and Strength

-This Week's Topic: "Responsibility"
+This Week's Topic: "ENTITLEMENT"

 King's Crown Ministry